About Me and this Site

 I went to Florida Atlantic University for my undergraduate education, finishing with an unusual combination of BS degrees in Mechanical Engineering and Electrical Engineering ("like oil and water" said one advisor).
 My senior project, The Pipe Crawler, combined these fields in a satisfying way.

 Although I swore up and down that I'd stay out of graduate school, finally a tempting enough offer reached my ears from one of my former professors, and I returned to pursue my MS degree in Electrical Engineering, conducting research in a new method of saltwater desalination.
+I defended my thesis and was awarded my degree in 2010.

 Other Sites